rickb777/genlist/Set.md

 ### Tags

 Extra tags can be included to add more features.
-You can include a comma-separated list of as many tags as you need.
+You can include a space-separated list of as many tags as you need.

+#### `Mutate` Tag

+The Mutate changes the Add and Remove methods to mutate the current set, instead of returning a new set.
+This might be used as a performance optimisation when dealing with large sets.

 #### `List` Tag